mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 access through to the rest of the sector.

 This activity is mainly concentrated on the Rimward end of the subsector.
-The fleet is based out of Paya, Natoko and L’Oeul d’Dieu, clearly demonstrating the Navy’s lack of interest in the relatively unimportant worlds further Coreward.
+The fleet is based out of Paya, Natoko and L'Oeul d'Dieu, clearly demonstrating the Navy's lack of interest in the relatively unimportant worlds further Coreward.
 Navy ships do sweep the more Coreward systems, but not anything like as frequently as the Rimward ones.